-Authors, and texts, and artifacts studied in this semester include: the Rime of the Ancient Mariner, D’Alembert, Tocqueville, Hobbes, Descartes, Pascal, Locke, Hume, Kant, Rouseau, Locke, Burke, Melville, Dostoevsky, Conrad, art of the eighteenth century, and the music of Mozart, Haydn, and Beethoven.
+Authors, and texts, and artifacts studied in this semester include: the Rime of the Ancient Mariner, D’Alembert, Tocqueville, Hobbes, Descartes, Pascal, Locke, Hume, Kant, Rousseau, Locke, Burke, Melville, Dostoevsky, Conrad, art of the eighteenth century, and the music of Mozart, Haydn, and Beethoven.

 6 credit hours

 In this semester we take up the symbolic form of America, with emphasis on its founding, the nature of liberty, and the place of equality, focusing on the founding and formative documents of our nation.
 Other writings, authors, and events include: the Puritans, Hawthorne, Melville, Thoreau, Emerson, Twain, Henry James, Faulkner, Fitzgerald, Warren, Tocqueville, Luther Standing Bear, Lincoln, the Fugitive Poets, Whitman, key Supreme Court decisions, Sojourner Truth, Frederick Douglass, Booker T. Washington, W.E.B.
 Du Bois, the Civil Rights movement, Dickinson, Stevens, Eliot, Gordon, essential American painters, and the music of Charles Ives and Aaron Copland.

 6 credit hours